This is a Preprint and has not been peer reviewed. This is version 3 of this Preprint.

 Abstract

 "Aeonophily" was recently suggested as a new category of extremophily for ultra-slow-growing subsurface microorganisms.
-This terminology conflates a physiological state with potential extremophilic specialization.
-We propose "anergiobiosis" to describe life without sufficient power to sustain cell division, separating this state from questions about specialization.
-Analogous to temperature extremophiles, microbes may exhibit distinct maintenance power optima, with aeonophiles representing low-power specialists.
+This terminology misdescribes the physiological state of slow growth as potential extremophilic specialization.
+Unlike temperature or salinity, time cannot be manipulated to demonstrate a growth optimum, making aeonophily untestable as currently framed.
+We propose "anergiobiosis" to describe life where energy flux is sufficient to prevent death, but insufficient for cell division, separating the state from questions about specialization.
+Within this framework, microbes may exhibit distinct energy flux optima, with low-energy-flux specialists representing the potential biological basis for aeonophily.
 We outline testable hypotheses for establishing whether specific taxa possess such adaptations.

 DOI